 Alessia Iannetti also collaborated with Waxploitation Records for the illustrations of “The Little Boy and the Glowing Globe" (“Stories for Ways and Means”), a story written by Anna von Hausswolff and Maria von Hausswolff and interpreted by the artist in her unique style.

-Alessia Iannetti’s astonishing work has been recognized and published by the major magazines of the field such as Hi Fructose Magazine, Juxtapoz Magazine e Beautiful Bizarre, and reviewed by renowned blogs, such as Boooooooom, Super Sonic Art, Empty Kingdom, Wide Walls, Platinum Cheese, and many others.
+Alessia Iannetti’s astonishing work has been recognized and published by the major magazines of the field such as Hi Fructose Magazine, Juxtapoz Magazine, Rolling Stone and Beautiful Bizarre, and reviewed by renowned blogs, such as Boooooooom, Super Sonic Art, Empty Kingdom, Wide Walls, Platinum Cheese, and many others.